lukuky64/robot_checkers/Checkers_AI_modded/README.md

 ```

 Modifications:
-Small modifications have been made to the checkers.py file using new
+Small modifications have been made to the game to publish the current gameboard state to a ROS node.
-python classes to publish the current gameboard state to a ROS node.
+An additional file is created to detect checkers using image segmentation and interacts with the main game
+if enabled through user input.
 This gameboard state is an array containing the location and occupancy
 colour of each checker on the board.